hantsy/quarkus-sandbox/docs/graphql-client.md

 ## Generating Project Skeleton

-Unlike what we have done in the last post, you should prepare a project skeleton firstly.
+Like what we have done in the past posts, you should prepare a project skeleton firstly.

 Create a Quarkus project using [Quarkus Code Generator](https://code.quarkus.io), import the source codes into your IDE.